ajmalik56/VoiceCare-AI-Companion-for-Elderly/README.md

 - MVP focuses on core reminder and communication features
 - Future updates will include editing and deleting capabilities

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

 ## Deploy on Vercel